A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: The numerical approach

-We will use fully compatible and diagonal norm SBP operators with $H=\Delta{x}\emph{diag}([h_1,h_2,\cdots,h_n])$, where $h_j >0$ are the weights of a composite quadrature rule.
+Here, $R_x^{(\kappa)}$ is a remainder operator and represents the truncation error for the SBP operator~\cite{mattsson_summation_2012}.
+We will use fully compatible and diagonal norm SBP operators with $H=\Delta{x}\operatorname{diag}([h_1,h_2,\cdots,h_n])$, where $h_j >0$.
+Coefficients for 2nd order accurate SBP operators are given in the appendix \ref{sec:appendix:coeffs sbp operators}.
+For a more elaborate list of SBP operator coefficients we refer readers to \cite{mattsson_summation_2012}.
 The SBP properties \eqref{eq:sbp_x}--\eqref{eq:sbp_xx} will be useful in proving numerical stability.
-The 1D SBP operators can be extended to multiple dimensions using the Kronecker product $\otimes$.
+In this study we will consider constant perpendicular diffusion coefficient $\kappa_\perp >0$.
+However, by using the variable coefficient SBP operators for second derivatives \cite{mattsson_summation_2012} we can extend the analysis to variable diffusion coefficients and variable grid spacing.

+\begin{remark} Fully compatible SBP operators with $(2p)$-th order interior stencils have $(p-1)$-th stencils on the boundary with $p\ge 1$.
+Convergent numerical approximations with fully compatible SBP operators will yield $(p+1)$-th order global convergence rate \cite{svard_order_2006}.
+Here we will use fully compatible SBP operators with $2$nd and $4$th interior stencils.
+These approximations will converge at $2$nd and $3$rd order global convergence rates. \end{remark}